 Attention Walmart holiday shoppers: it’s safe to say that Walmart Layaway is now a thing of the past.
 For the second holiday season in a row, the Walmart Layaway website is nearly nonexistent.
 But not to worry, we’ve found options — including the layaway-like program Affirm that you can use with Walmart purchases.
 Affirm is a type of buy now, pay later service that’s also partnered up with Amazon, Target, and even Peloton.

-Here’s what to know about the hard-to-pin-down Walmart Layaway program and what they push you toward instead.
+Here’s what to know about the old Walmart Layaway program and what they push you toward now instead.

 Be sure to download The Krazy Coupon Lady app for the latest Walmart deals and holiday savings.